hesamossanloo/swagger-node/docs/introduction.md

       operationId: "hello"
 ```

 * Implement your controller files in Node.js and place them in `<project-root>/api/controllers`.
-For example: `<project-root>/api/controllers/hello_world.js`
+For example: `<project-root>/api/controllers/hello_pts.js`

 * Behind the scenes, swagger wires up your app, routing HTTP requests to specific Node.js controller files.

-* At runtime swagger-tools middleware validates the request before sending it to the `hello` operation of the `hello_world` controller.
+* At runtime swagger-tools middleware validates the request before sending it to the `hello` operation of the `hello_pts` controller.

 * Finally, the controller logic associated with the requested path is executed.